VFPX/VFPXDeployment/docs/vfpx_templates.md

 ## Using this document
 - Target paths are relative to your projects root folder.
 This is the toplevel folder of the local git repository you can get invoking `git rev-parse --show-toplevel`.
-- Source paths are relative to *InstalledFiles\Apps\VFPXDeployment\VFPXTemplate* folder of this project or the the `"Thor\Thor\Tools\Apps\VFPXDeployment\VFPXTemplate"` local subdirectory in your Thor folder. <u>Sourcefolders</u> are highlighted with underline.
+- Source paths are relative to *Source\Apps\VFPXDeployment\VFPXTemplate* folder of this project or the the `"Thor\Thor\Tools\Apps\VFPXDeployment\VFPXTemplate"` local subdirectory in your Thor folder. <u>Sourcefolders</u> are highlighted with underline.